-Literacy is not only a way to get employment, but it also encourages knowing human rights so that everyone gets what they are entitled to.
-Everyday many people have to face humiliation due to illiteracy.
+International Literacy Day – Literacy is not only a way to get employment, but it also encourages knowing human rights so that everyone gets what they are entitled to.
+Every day many people have to face humiliation due to illiteracy.
 In addition, they make their life full of conflicts.

-Better literacy can contribute to economic development; Reducing poverty; Reducing crime; Promoting democracy; Increase civic engagement; Prevent HIV / AIDS and other diseases through information provision; Enhancing cultural diversity through literacy programs in minority languages; Increased education results in lower birth rates; And increasing personal benefits such as self-esteem, confidence and empowerment.
-However, literacy benefits only when comprehensive rights and development frameworks are effectively implemented.
+Better literacy can contribute to economic development; Reducing poverty; Reducing crime; Promoting democracy; Increasing civic engagement; Preventing HIV / AIDS and other diseases through information provision; Enhancing cultural diversity through literacy programs in minority languages; Increased education results in lower birth rates; And increasing personal benefits such as self-esteem, confidence, and empowerment.

 The day aims to raise the world’s awareness of literacy issues faced by people worldwide and support campaigns that help raise literacy for all people.
 It was originally founded by UNESCO – United Nations Educational, Scientific and Cultural Organization in 1965.
+See More Ganesh Chaturthi

-International Literacy Day 2019 Theme – Literacy and Multilingualism
+International Literacy Day Theme – Literacy and Multilingualism

-International Literacy Day 2019 will focus on act literacy and multilingualism.
+International Literacy Day will focus on act literacy and multilingualism.
 ‘Despite progress, literacy challenges remain, unevenly distributed across countries and populations.
 Embracing linguistic diversity in education and literacy development is central to addressing these literacy challenges and achieving the Sustainable Development Goals.

-To combat the issues of illiteracy around the world, UNESCO declared 8 September in 1965 as International Literacy Day.
+To combat the issues of illiteracy around the world, UNESCO declared 8 September 1965 as International Literacy Day.
 The purpose of this observation day was not only to combat illiteracy but to promote literacy as a tool that could empower individuals as well as entire communities.

 As of 2016, approximately 775 million adults lack the most basic, minimum literacy skills in the world.
 This means that about 1 in 5 adults in the world – or about 20% of all people – are not literate.
 Of that 20%, about 66% are women.

-Why we celebrate International Literacy Day-
+Why do we celebrate International Literacy Day?